Labor Law: The dismissal of an employee due to drug dealing during their free time can be lawful.

 The plaintiff had been employed by the defendant Federal Employment Agency as a caseworker for „benefits under SGB II“ since 2005.
 In 2001, he was sentenced to a combined prison term of one year and nine months for intentional illicit drug trafficking and aiding in such, with the sentence being suspended on probation and lifted in 2003.

+On 15.08.2011, a meeting was held between the parties during which the plaintiff denied having dealt or used drugs.
 However, following a broad confession, the plaintiff was convicted on 26.01.2012 for illegal drug trafficking in significant quantities and sentenced to a combined prison term of one year and eight months, also suspended on probation.
 The plaintiff informed the defendant of this on the same day.
+After the plaintiff had again engaged in drug dealing, the defendant terminated the employment relationship both without notice and with notice.

 By letter dated 06.02.2012, the defendant, after consulting the works council, terminated the employment relationship of the parties without notice.
 In a subsequent letter dated 28.02.2012, after further consultation with the works council, the defendant also gave notice of termination effective 30.06.2012.